IBM/cloudant-go-sdk/README.md

 ## Error handling

-To see sample code, how we suggest to handle errors, please check [Cloudant API docs](https://cloud.ibm.com/apidocs/cloudant?code=go#error-handling)
+For sample code on handling errors, please see [Cloudant API docs](https://cloud.ibm.com/apidocs/cloudant?code=go#error-handling)

 ## Using the SDK